3 years full-time

 You will develop your design and creative problem-solving skills, and learn how to develop designs that meet aesthetic, functional and user needs now and in the future.
 In your third year, you will get hands-on experience when you complete a supervised industry-based design project.

 This program is offered full-time on-campus only at the Gold Coast campus.
+The program includes some Trimester 3 core courses which may be offered in intensive mode.

 To be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 30 credit points.